coateds/AWS-Learning/python-lambda-working-env.md

 ## The top level sequence is
 1. Create an EC2 instance out of the Amazon Linux 2 AMI (Requires a 64-bit Amazon Linux instance)
+  * There is an Amazon AMI that includes python.
+Check this out for suitability?
+  * Amazon Linux AMI 2018.03.0
 2. I am using my [normal personal username].pem for a key
 3. from home dir of surface:  ssh -i coateds.pem ec2-user@34.214.227.227
 4. Prep the image if necessary with Python, PIP, Virtualenv, and requests (others?)